subtub/DomeDrum/README.md

 **DomeDrum** is an open source MIDI controller.

 Our aim of making the first version of **DomeDrum** was building a drum controller which feels like an analog drum.
 Did you ever play a [Djembe](http://en.wikipedia.org/wiki/Djembe)?
-It has one surface Depending on where you hit it the sound differs.
+It has one surface, depending on where you hit it the sound differs.
 We like pad-based controller like the [MPC](http://en.wikipedia.org/wiki/Music_Production_Center), too but it's far away from an anlog drum.
 We wanted to brings that analog feeling back.

 # DIY